-Detection Follow up Protocols Emission detection workflow (i.e. follow-up processes taken after alarm) Emission classification workflow (i.e. tracking new events, allowable events detected, and failed repair validations) Data system that stores and manages detected emission events Repair planning and repair validation procedure Causal Examination procedures Facility Scale and Source Level/LDAR inspection recordkeeping form For each emission source, includes component/equipment/site ID and type, date of all repair efforts (first attempt, additional attempts, final attempt), repair validation date, success of repair or replacement, and (if applicable) a reason for delay to repair or replace and the date rectified.
-Source Level/LDAR monitoring location log Includes a list of monitoring locations (for at least the Certification Period) and visited for each survey (categorized by of component ID or similar unique identifier).
-QA/QC Includes chain of custody sign off on data collected for accuracy (collector to independent reviewer), analytical settings as appropriate, calibration of monitoring equipment, and reference to the test method used.
+Detection Follow up Protocols Emission detection workflow (i.e. follow-up processes taken after alarm) Emission classification workflow (i.e. tracking new events, allowable events detected, and failed repair validations) Data system that stores and manages detected emission events Repair planning and repair validation procedure Causal Examination procedures Facility Scale and Source Level inspection recordkeeping form For each emission source, includes component, equipment and/or site ID and type, date of all repair efforts, repair validation date, success of repair or replacement, and (if applicable) a reason for delay to repair or replace and the date rectified.
+Monitoring locations Includes a list of monitoring locations visited for each survey QA/QC Chain of custody sign off on data collected for accuracy, analytical settings as appropriate, calibration of monitoring equipment, and reference to the test method used.